moby/moby/docs/reference/commandline/run.md

 The `--stop-signal` flag sets the system call signal that will be sent to the container to exit.
 This signal can be a valid unsigned number that matches a position in the kernel's syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.

+### Configure namespaced kernel parameters (sysctls) at runtime

+The `--sysctl` sets namespaced kernel parameters (sysctls) in the container.
+For example, to turn on IP forwarding in the containers network namespace, run this command:

+    $ docker run --sysctl net.ipv4.ip_forward=1 someimage

+> **Note**: Not all sysctls are namespaced.
+You should make sure that
+> modifying a sysctl inside of a container does not modify it on the host
+> system.
+As the kernel evolves more sysctls will become namespaced.